CGIAR-SPIA/Ethiopia-adoption-report-2020/README.md

 # Permissions/Access

-SPIA encourages fair use of this material under the terms of Creative Commons Attribution 4.0 (BY-NC-SA 4.0) providing proper citation is made.
+SPIA encourages fair use of this material under the terms of Creative Commons Attribution 4.0 (BY-NC-SA 4.0) provided proper citation is made.

 # Funding Acknowledgments